-- 1. A student will be sent home if they have a temperature of 100 degrees more, if they vomit, if they have lice or nits in their hair, or if they have other conditions that might constitute a threat to the health of others. - 2.
+- 1. A student will be sent home if they have a temperature of 100.4 degrees more, if they vomit, if they have lice or nits in their hair, or if they have other conditions that might constitute a threat to the health of others. - 2.
 Parents/guardians are responsible for providing transportation for the student to leave. - 3.
 The parent or designated adult must come to the school office and sign-out the student. - 4.
+In the event a student is ill, he/she should see the school nurse (K-12) or Jr/Sr High School Office and the nurse and/or office will contact the parent.
+In the event a parent cannot be reached, the emergency contact will be contacted. - 5.
 The student may be readmitted that day upon written verification from a qualified healthcare professional that the student is not carrying a disease or that the student's presence does not constitute a threat to the health of others.
 (4301.1)